pranshugaba/pranshugaba.github.io/content/articles/building-x-and-o-using-godot.md

 The `GridCell` node has changed to an instance of the scene.
 You can see the new button now.
 Click on the "Open in Editor" button to edit it.

-IMAGE: Open in editor button.
+<BaseFigure src="/img/articles/x-and-o/open-scene.png" :caption="false"> </BaseFigure>

 Duplicate the node nine times.
 Move the nodes so we have one in each grid.
 Make sure to arrange them in order, because we will refer to them later when we want to detect win conditions.
 Also, rename `GridCell` to `GridCell1` for consistency.

-IMAGE: Nine GridCells
+<BaseFigure src="/img/articles/x-and-o/nine-gridcells.png" :caption="false"> </BaseFigure>

 The texture that we set in the sprite in `GridCell` appears nine times in the grid.
-If we change the texture of the sprite in the `GridCell` scene, say to `o.png`, then observe that the sprite of every cell in the grid changes to an "O".
+If we change the texture of the sprite in the `GridCell` scene, say to `x.png`, then observe that the sprite of every cell in the grid changes to an "X".

+<BaseFigure src="/img/articles/x-and-o/grid-complete.png" :caption="false"> </BaseFigure>

 Since we start the game with the empty grid, we don't want any of the X's and O's to show initially.
 We will show them one by one, programmatically, when the players play the game.
 For now, remove the texture from the `CellSymbol` sprite in `GridCell` to get an empty grid.